 We cannot guarantee a single bedroom to all students who request it.
-Students should pack and bring to campus only those items that they actually need in the fall.
+Students should pack and bring to campus only those items that they actually need for the term.
 In the event we are forced to close, students must completely vacate their assigned dorm space.
-Room changes will only be available in extreme emergencies.
+Room changes will be reviewed on a case by case basis.

-Water fountains with bottle filling stations will remain in service, but all waterspouts on fountains will be restricted from use.
+Water fountains with bottle filling stations will remain in service, but the use of all waterspouts on fountains will be restricted.

 Ham Center, dorm kitchens and common lounge hours may be adjusted for additional sanitizing and cleaning.
-It will not be open 24-hours as it was in the past.
+Ham Center will not be open 24-hours as it was in the past.
 Sunday through Thursday 5 AM to Friday & Saturday 5 AM to 2 AM.

-Dining Services will be subject to modification in response to the COVID-19 virus.
+Dining Services will be subject to modification in response to COVID-19.
 New College of Florida and Metz Culinary have already established and adopted new health and safety guidelines.
-These include: reduced seating capacity in the Ham Center, revised serving hours, limiting the amount of time students may reside within the Ham Center, and other operational adjustments which will address the health and safety concerns of our community.
+These include: reduced seating capacity in the Ham Center, revised serving hours, limiting the amount of time students may remain within the Ham Center, and other operational adjustments which will address the health and safety concerns of our community.